rcmjr/wyndsor/README.md

 @media (max-height: 1399px) {}

 ```
-The breakpoint list can be found in Tools > \_toolbox.scss.
+The breakpoint list can be found in `/Tools/_toolbox`.
 To learn more about the @include-media vernacular when creating breakpoints, read their documentation <a href="https://include-media.com/documentation/#mixin-media">here</a>.

 *NOTE: Some @include-media <a href="https://include-media.com/#features">features</a> may not yet be available in wyndsor.*
 <br>